anthony-kolesov/kts46/doc/source/ControlNode.rst

     Integer number to specify starting state for simulation.
 This attribure makes sense only for simulation tasks and doesn't provided for other tasks.

+.. js:attribute:: task.notificationInterval

+    Integer value that specifies number of millisecond that is the timer interval of how often worker must notify scheduler that it is alive.

 Constants